 Attend Korean Cultural Events!

 The Korean Community of Metro Detroit in Southfield hosts several events that are open to the public throughout the year.
 The challenge is that the Community's website is almost entirely in Korean.
 Don't let this intimidate you.
-Oftentimes, the flyers for public events are posted in English, and English versions are sometimes posted on the Community's Facebook page.
+Oftentimes, the flyers for public events are posted in English, and English versions are sometimes posted on the Korean American Community of Metro Detroit's Facebook page.
 Each year, this group hosts a Dano Festival (a spring festival) at which guests enjoy Korean food and entertainment, and members have often told me that this community center offers Korean language, dance, and music classes.
 I've never found information about these classes, however.
 If you're interested, it may worth a phone call!

 #8 - Goldfish Tea in Royal Oak, MI